-- 32. While it was generally felt that the Sino-Soviet dispute tended to weaken Communism, the Communist threat continued to exist, particularly in the third world, and might even increase if one Communist power tried to outbid the other in aggressiveness. - 33.
+- 32. While there was agreement in the Group that the Sino-Soviet dispute tended to weaken Communism, the Communist threat continued to exist, particularly in the third world, and might even increase if one Communist power tried to outbid the other in aggressiveness. - 33.
 In any event, Communism would continue to exploit nationalism in the third world in an attempt to detach it from the West. - 34.
-An interesting discussion took place on the concept which one member of the Group called "war by proxy" i.e. the situation in which a Communist power actively supports an aggressor waging an undeclared war against, or seeking to subvert, a neighbour.
-Examples of this in the Middle East, the Far East, and the Caribbean were mentioned. - 35.
+An interesting discussion took place on the concept which one member of the Group called "war by proxy" i.e. the situation in which a Communist power actively supports an aggressor waging an undeclared war against a neighbour. - 35.
 One delegation expressed the view that this concept was of fundamental importance, citing as an example Chinese involvement in aggression against South Vietnam.
 The Chinese had made it abundantly clear that they regarded it as their right to assist what they called wars of national liberation.
 If they were allowed to get away with such aggression, they might try it on elsewhere and tempt others to follow their example. - 36.
 The point was made that this might have a bearing on the Sino-Soviet dispute, the outcome of which might be influenced by which proved the more effective the Chinese technique of armed intervention from outside or the Russian technique of revolution from within. - 37.
-Others questioned the existence of any fundamental difference between Chinese and Russian techniques.
-The Soviets might have been more cauticus than the Chinese in some instances; but this could be explained in terms of the circumstances of each case and the Soviet desire to avoid a head-on collision with the United States.
+Others questioned the validity of the whole concept of war by proxy and the existence of any fundamental difference between Chinese and Russian techniques.
+The Soviets might have been more cautious than the Chinese in some instances; but this could be explained in terms of the circumstances of each case and the Soviet desire to avoid a head-on collision with the United States.
 While methods might differ, aims remained identical.
 Whether a Communist takeover was in favour of Moscow or Peking mattered little to the West.
 The important thing was to prevent it happening at all. - 38.
 The point was also made that the concept of "war by proxy" might be an over-simplification.
 In many cases, the Communist power or powers concerned was merely exploiting a situation which already existed, and pursuing its own ends concurrently with a nationalist leader who was aiming at quite separate objectives.
 The typical situation was one in which the aftermath of the colonial period had left two independent states side by side with frontiers which had no ethnical, geographical or economic justification and represented nothing but a division of spheres of interest which no longer existed, or an arbitrary colonial "carve-up".
 These created stresses which might have led to tension or violence even without Communist intervention.